-If you’ve hitched your wagon to the Deep Dish caravan, you’ve got a big problem on your hands right now.
+How does one become an investor?
+If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to be run into pretty quickly.

 A bunch of small but powerful lifestyle tweaks have unleashed a tsunami of savings and filled your pockets with cash, to the point where you have to employ two burly men just to hold your pants up.

 What to do with all that lovely money?
 The mattress is already stuffed to burst, and the bank’s interest rate is sadder than a teenager with a broken selfie stick.

 Let’s consult the the formula for financial freedom:

 Live on less than you earn.
 Save and invest the difference, and let compound interest do its thing.

 It’s time to wrap our brains around the investing side of the equation.
 The first thing to know is there’s a huge payoff for getting started sooner rather than later.

 Check out what happens if you start investing from age 25:

 Like what you see?
 Let’s walk through the most important factors, then finish up with a recommendation for getting your feet wet.